-Otter Configuration Files¶
+Otter Configuration Files#

 In many use cases, the use of the otter.Notebook

-class by students requires some configurations to be set.
+to be set.
 These configurations are stored in a simple JSON-formatted file ending in the .otter

 extension.
 When otter.Notebook